 The Biden administration plans to blacklist Chinese chip maker Yangtze Memory Technologies Corp (YMTC), which will bar US entities from doing business with the company.

 Despite the initial threats, the listed web services remain operational and available in Russia, such as YouTube, Wikipedia, Telegram and Zoom.
+US tech companies including Microsoft and Zoom should be “throttled” and “strangled” from operating in Russia, President Vladimir Putin has said.

 Still operating in Russia.
 GEA has initiated measures to scale down its Russian operations as international sanctions increasingly impact the company’s business activities.
 We are committed to supporting the affected employees and will carry out the associated restructuring measures in compliance with all applicable laws.
 GEA will continue to maintain scaled down operations to enable the production of essential food and medicine for the local population.
+Revenue decreased in 2024 vs 2023 by more than -10%.

 Paused most commercial operations in Russia.
 Continuing operations of part of medical business.
 (Russian sales <1% of total revenue)